SubhrajitPrusty/ycl/README.md

 Options:
   -ps, --playlistsearch  Searches for playlists
   -v, --video            Use a direct video link
-  -pl, --playlist        Use a direct playlist link -i, --interactive      Starts an interactive session --help                 Show this message and exit.```
+  -pl, --playlist        Use a direct playlist link or file -i, --interactive      Starts an interactive session --help                 Show this message and exit.```
 ```